-13.9 Students with disabilities, long-term medical conditions and specific learning difficulties
+13.9 Students with disabilities, longterm medical conditions and specific learning difficulties

 If you have a disability, long-term medical condition or Specific Learning Difficulty and require additional support, please contact our Disability and Wellbeing Team who will ensure that you are supported.
-The Disability and Wellbeing www.bil.ac.uk/qem

-Team are based in the Centre for Student Engagement, Wellbeing and Success in Great Portland Street and also have an office in Cambridge House.
+The Disability and Wellbeing Team are based in the Centre for Student Engagement, Wellbeing and Success in Great Portland Street and also have an office in Cambridge House.
 The team can help provide the support you require.
-To contact the team, email: disability@ bil.ac.uk or telephone 020 7078 8796.
+To contact the team, email: disability@bil.ac.uk or telephone 020 7078 8796.

-Information on how we can support those with a disability, long-term medical condition or Specific Learning Difficulty can be found in our Disability Policy which is available on our Quality and Enhancement Manual at:
+Information on how we can support those with a disability, long-term medical condition or Specific Learning Difficulty can be found in our Disability Policy which is available on our Quality and Enhancement Manual at: www.bil.ac.uk/qem Togetherall is a safe, online community where people support each other anonymously to improve mental health and wellbeing.
+Millions of people in the UK have access via their participating employer, university, college, NHS provider or local council.
+All armed forces personnel, veterans and their families (16+) also have free access